Kids’ low COVID-19 vaccination rates called a ‘gut punch’

 Authorities don’t think omicron is making children and adults more seriously ill than other variants, and say hospitalization rates are up partly because it is so much more contagious.

-Some children have been admitted for underlying conditions such as lung disease, diabetes and sickle cell disease that have worsened because of an omicron infection, doctors say.
+Some children have been admitted for conditions such as lung disease, diabetes and sickle cell disease that have worsened because of an omicron infection, doctors say.

 Dr. Jesse Hackell, a pediatrician in Pomona, New York, said that at least 25% of his patients ages 5 to 11 are vaccinated, but that after an initial rush in the fall, the numbers have dwindled.